OSDG-IIITH/Carbonite/README.md

 ### Future Plans

-1. Add option to specify theme.
-Check Carbon for the list of available themes.
+1. Delete the original message requesting the carbonification.
-2. Add option to specify language.
-By default, it is on auto-detect, but this may lead to improper syntax highlighting.
+2. Add a "Carbonite is typing..." prompt to Discord while the bot generates and sends the image.
-3. Delete the original message requesting the carbonification.
+3. Create a help event that explains bot usage.
-4. Add a "Carbonite is typing..." prompt to Discord while the bot generates and sends the image.
+4. Create a list event that lists available themes and languages